prefix-dev/pixi/docs/reference/cli.md

 pixi run build
 # Extra arguments will be passed to the tasks command.
 pixi run task argument1 argument2
+# Skip dependencies of the task
+pixi run --skip-deps task

 # If you have multiple environments you can select the right one with the --environment flag.
 pixi run --environment cuda python